 Renters insurance generally does not cover flood damage.
 But if a pipe bursts in your apartment and water damages your cherished belongings, renters coverage would cover you up to your policy's limits.

-Managing your policy
+managing your policy

 What happens to my renters insurance policy if I move?

 If you move, your policy can move with you.
 Simply contact your insurance company and your insurer will update your policy accordingly.
-If you move to a new state, your insurer will work with you to review your needs and assess rates and guidelines.
+If you move to a new state, your insurer will work with you to review your coverages and assess rates and guidelines.

 How many renters can I insure under one renters insurance policy?